 - White low tops.
 White low top sneakers are everywhere since Adidas revamped the classic Stan Smith in 2014.
 Men and women alike gave in to this trend not only because of its prominent presence in the fashion scene but also because of its minimal look that gives out an effortless yet stylish vibe to an outfit.

 - Low top platform sneakers.
 Not only are low top platform sneakers extra edgy, but they also add extra inches when you need it most.
-However, with the extra height comes an additional weight, so expect that low top sneakers of this kind are heavier than the usual low tops.
-Puma is one of the leading brands for this type, particularly with Rihanna's collaboration.
+Though with the extra height comes an additional weight, so expect that low top sneakers of this kind are more substantial than the usual low to Puma is one of the leading brands of this type, particularly with Rihanna's collaboration.

 - Trainers.
 Trainers are the kind of low top sneakers that you can also wear to the gym or for light exercises.
 Functional and stylish at the same time, they dominate the street style and the perfect kicks to complete an athleisure look.

 - Velcro Straps.
 Current sneaker fashion trends do not limit low top sneakers to traditional lace closure.
-The Velcro straps closure we’ve known back in the good old days as visible only to kids’ shoes have been dominating adult low top sneakers as well.
+The Velcro strap closure we’ve known back in the good old days as commonly visible to kids’ shoes have been dominating adult low top sneakers as well.
 It gives a throwback, old-school vibe and also provide an effortless way of putting on and off a pair.

 What are the factors to consider when choosing the right low top sneaker for you?

 - The more technologically advanced a sneaker is, the costlier it gets.
-Premium versions of low top sneakers are also more expensive than the regular models because they utilize high-quality materials.
+Premium versions of low top sneakers are also more expensive than the regular models because they are upgraded with high-quality materials.

 - Typically, general releases (GR) are more affordable compared to limited releases and special releases.

-- In the sneaker market, limited releases almost always create a hype.
-As a result, this kind of sneakers usually become a must-have or a highly sought-after sneaker, especially for sneakerheads or collectors.
+In the sneaker market, limited releases almost always create a hype.
+As a result, this kind of sneakers usually becomes a must-have or a highly sought-after sneaker, especially for sneakerheads or collectors.
 This occurrence is also common for men's low top sneakers.